MattyCalimbas/CodingDojo-Express-Angular7/message_board/README.md

 # Message Board (Coding Dojo MEAN Assignment)

-For this assignment I created a simple single page message board that allows users to create messages, and comment on existing messages which are stored via MongoDB imtegration in the backend.
+For this assignment I created a simple single page message board that allows users to create messages, and comment on existing messages which are stored via MongoDB integration in the backend.
 Validations are implemented which ensure that empty fields are not permitted.

 Languages Utilized:
 <ul>